ApiLogicServer/ApiLogicServer-src/internal_dev/app_landing/app_landing.md

 1. **Instant Working Software** - enables collaboration and iteration to *get the requirements right:*

-    * Don't get bogged down in framework complexity, db design, or screen painting.
+    * Eliminate weeks to months of complex framework coding, db design, or screen painting.

     * Iterate 15 times... before lunch.